-The Jordan River Commission is pleased to announce the availability of $500,000 in grant funding to its members governments and organizations to help implement the recommendations of the Blueprint Jordan River.
-This program is generously supported by the Utah State Legislature and is being administered in partnership with the Utah Division of Forestry Fire and State Lands.
+The Jordan River Commission and Salt Lake County are excited to announce the availability of $250,000 in grant funding for projects that help to implement the transportation elements of the Blueprint Jordan River vision.
+This Community Connections Grant Program is generously supported by Salt Lake County and is being administered in partnership with the Jordan River Commission.

 Posted in Uncategorized

 Tagged Big Bend, boat, boathouse, boating, canoe, conservation, easement, funding, grant, kayak, mystic springs, north temple, parks, preservation, projects, puncturevine, restoration, rowing, Symposium, three creeks, trail, Water Trail, weeds